Save on Pinterest

 Bernie Stang of Paynesville, Minnesota, says, “I sat in my sister-in-law’s garden early in the morning, waiting for bugs and butterflies that I could photograph.
 The golden hour, right as the sun was rising, was beyond peaceful.
 This eight-spotted forester moth was visiting a raspberry plant, perching on the leaves.”

-Next, check out the top 10 butterfly host plants to attract pollinators.
+When you’re done looking at moth pictures, check out the top 10 butterfly host plants to attract more pollinators.